How to Get a Telecom & Electronics Wholesale Trading License in Dubai

 VAT registration with the Federal Tax Authority if annual taxable turnover exceeds AED 375,000

-Annual licence renewal to maintain trading status
+Annual license renewal to maintain trading status

 Anti-money laundering (AML) compliance for high-value transactions